Lucasplaygaemes/JNTD/README.md

 # Calculator!
 It was getting dusty in my TODO list, so why not add it here, a calculator, i can't say it's a simple calculator, neither a cientific, so i can't name it now, but it's a calc that will have a lot of options, and one day (Probably this year) it shall be able to interact with the 2B, and may even with 9S.
 The reason behind me adding it it's because even though she will be able to do calculus level equations, i won't put that all on her back, and it's a cool feature so why not add it?.

-# 2B and images!
-2B it's has it's code already implemented but, she isn't ready yet, so my next thing to do will to finish her, for some reasons i will just be able to do this in the next month, and therefore i will need to wait for my next update, that's right, images!
-I was planning to train she to be able to understand images and graphics, but it may overload her size and specs requeired, so there will be her auxiliator, and his name is 9S!
-(There a lot of NA references, i just can't not do it).

 # Jntd_descri!
 It's simple, it will have an explanation of everything in eachline, so you can know what it do, i ain't writting all that by hand, so ai will be used. will be at least close to the newest version.
 Because of that, it will be big, a lot more, than usual, and theres not to much i can do about it.